myriadrf/LimeSuiteNG/docs/development/packaging/condaMetaPkgRecipe.rst

      about:    # Update sub-package information for end user.
       home: https://github.com/myriadrf/LimeSuiteNG
       license: Apache-2.0
-      summary: Conda package that contains development files of Lime Suite NG core library for interaction with LimeSDR based devices.
+      summary: Conda package that contains development files of LimeSuiteNG core library for interaction with LimeSDR based devices.
       ...

 A new sub-package description starts with ``- name: sub_package_name`` sub-section in the metapackage  ``output:`` section.
 Built files are organized into sub-packages with the help of ``files:`` sub-section.
 Each sub-package contains a list of files that will be moved to the sub-package after LimeSuiteNG project and it's components are built.
 Conda will move all files from current build environment into respective sub-packages, if the necessary files were installed during build procedure (bld.bat/bld.sh script).
 Therefore, it is necessary to make sure that any new LimeSuiteNG component files are included in project cmake install rules, otherwise the files of new project component will be skipped.
 Sub-packages should only contain files that are unique to them.
 For example, a release library sub-package contains runtime libraries only, but a development version of the same release library sub-package can contain extra header files alongside runtime libraries.
 Since a separate sub-package with runtime libraries already exists, the development version of the library must not explicitly list the runtime library components in the ``files:`` sub-section, but instead pin the sub-package that contains runtime libraries in the requirements ``run:`` sub-section as shown above in the example.
 Pinning the sub-package that contains runtime libraries will indicate that this is a must have runtime package, that will be installed alongside development files when prompted by the user.
 This pinning behaviour is also prefered in order to avoid dublication of files at package install time and to avoid any file inclusion errors at metapackage build time.
 Sub-package ``requirements:`` sections is not mandatory to fill out, but it is a good practice to specify sub-package requirements using ``build:``, ``host:`` and ``run:`` sub-sections, since sub-packages do not inherit the metapackage build, link and runtime requirements.
 Each sub-package contents must be tested individually in the ``test:`` section using ``commands:`` sub-section. ``commands:`` sub-section accepts standard command line/terminal commands.
 Test scripts can also be run.
 In the ``about:`` section of a sub-package, only the ``summary:`` sub-section must have a unique sub-package description.
 Other sub-sections, such as ``license:`` and etc., can be copied from other sub-packages ``about:`` sections.